Not sure what to do in Guatemala? We are not surprised.

 Antigua was actually abandoned after the 1773 Guatemala earthquake because the damage was too overwhelming.
 It wasn’t until the mid-1800s that development began again.

-As a result, many of the buildings you see in Antigua are photographs and memories of the past, especially the many ruins you will be able to see in Antigua.
+As a result, many of the buildings you see in Antigua are memories of the past, especially the many ruins you will be able to see in Antigua.